 Here’s another one: “Only those who will risk going too far can possibly find out how far one can go.”
 T.S.
 Eliot

-Oh, and I love this one, too: “In order to be irreplaceable one must always be different.”
+Oh, and we love this one, too: “In order to be irreplaceable one must always be different.”
 Coco Chanel

-I could do this all day, and I bet you could too.
+We could do this all day, and we bet you could too.

 Quotes are a mainstay of the Oxford Exchange, as anyone who has visited can attest.
 Into our restaurant checks (given in small vintage books) go bookmarks bearing inspirational, thought-stimulating quotes from some of history’s most quotable sources: Winston Churchill, Ernest Hemingway, Eleanor Roosevelt, and more.